cwendorf/Sourcebook/Methods/worked-examples/correlations.md

 #### Summarizing the Correlation

 Correlations provide a measure of statistical relationship between two variables.
-Note that correlations can be tested for statistical significance (and that this information should be SUMmarized if it is available and of interest).
+Note that correlations can be tested for statistical significance (and that this information should be summarized if it is available and of interest).
+Both of the following versions present the required information and, therefore, either could be used.

 > For the participants (*N* = 4), the scores on Outcome 1 (*M* = 2.00, *SD* = 2.45) and Outcome 2 (*M* = 6.00, *SD* = 2.45) were moderately correlated, *r*(2) = .50.